Lasagnenator/graphics3d/README.md

 # Acknowledgments
 All of my work is free to use and create with however you must credit me and provide a link to this repository when used.
-This whole library is my own work and I came up with the algorithms on my own.
+This whole library is my own work.